akankshya107/evaluation_interface/fine_grained_guildline.md

 * The summary includes the key details of the minister sick with typhoid and how he was too weak to stand: **Yes**
 * The summary talks about the minister lying in a puddle of water when shot: **No**

-##### Question (for any answers marked No): Provide an explanation for your selection.
+##### Question (for any answers marked No): Provide an rewrite for this line.

-For every line marked inconsistent, provide a short explanation for your answer selection.
+For every line marked inconsistent, provide a rewrite of the original line.
 For example, for the line from **Summary B**: "The summary talks about the minister lying in a puddle of water when shot.", a possible response is:

-This line is inconsistent with the story since the minister was sitting in the puddle of water in the story instead of lying in it.

-##### Question: Overall, is the information in the summary consistent with the story?

-This question asks you to judge whether or not the entire summary is consistent with the original story.
-The events and details described in the summary should not misrepresent details from the story or include details that are unsupported by the story.

-For example, *Summary A* is consistent with the story.
-The last bold sentence in *Summary A* contains some commentary on the story, and we ask you to ignore commentary in evaluating consistency.
-The response would be "Yes" for *Summary A*.

-*Summary B* is **not** consistent with the story as the minister was sitting in the puddle of water instead of lying in it.
-The response would be "No" for *Summary B*.
+The summary talks about the minister sitting in a puddle of water when shot.

-An additional input is provided to you for any explanation you may want to provide for your answer.
-This may be an explanation that all the lines of the summary are consistent with the story, or that one or more lines are inconsistent with the story, or some other explanation.

 ### Payment
 You will be paid via Upwork once you have completed the pilot.
 Please allow a few days to submit the payment.